 4% Tax Credits with Bond Financed Developments

-Developments financed at least fifty percent (50%) with the proceeds of tax-exempt bonds subject to the private activity bond volume cap are required to comply with all the requirements of the QAP, including the Rules and Application, with the exception of the competitive selection process and where noted.
+Developments financed at least fifty percent (50% or other percentage as designated by law or regulation) with the proceeds of tax-exempt bonds subject to the private activity bond volume cap are required to comply with all the requirements of the QAP, including the Rules and Application, with the exception of the competitive selection process and where noted.

 OHFA must be the issuer of the Multifamily Bonds.